President and CEO

 Senior Vice President and Chief Human Resources Officer

 Lisa received a B.S. in Finance and an M.A. in Labor and Industrial Relations from the University of Illinois at Urbana-Champaign.
-She currently serves on the Board of Directors of Commonwealth Corporation.
+She has served on the Board Of Directors for multiple non-profit Boards.

 Norman Stein, CFRE

 Norman Stein has been with Boston Medical Center for more than 17 years, during which time annual development results have grown from $500,000 to $50 million.
 Norman also coordinates the BMC System Nominating and Governance Committee and launched Marketing Committee, the Leadership Council, and the Friends of Women's Health.

 Prior to joining BMC, Norman was Associate Director of Development and Director of Leadership Gifts for the Museum of Fine Arts and built the development program in support of the Nobel Peace Prize winning International Physicians for the Prevention of Nuclear War.

 Norman is a graduate of Boston College with dual Masters degrees from the University of California at Berkeley in Public Policy and Energy Resources.